legal resources necessary to hold negligent facilities accountable.

 The investigators say that the “patient wants teeth removed and dentures placed.”
 However, during an observation of the resident on January 18, 2017, in their room, it was “revealed that the resident was missing multiple upper and lower teeth.”
 As a part of the investigation, the survey team interviewed the resident and the Director of Nursing on January 19, 2017.”
 It was revealed that the resident “had been seen by a dentist but had never come back” for a followup to receive care.

 The Social Worker and Director of Nursing confirmed that the resident “was seen by a dentist on June 26, 2016, and had requested to have the remaining teeth pulled and dentures made.”
 During the interview, it was confirmed that the resident “was seen again by a dentist on September 18, 2016 [three months later], and requested again to have the training teeth pulled and dentures made.”
 During the interview was confirmed that “the facility failed to provide transportation for requested dental services for [that resident].”

 If your loved one has been injured or harmed while living at Tennova Newport Convalescent Center, call the Tennessee nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Cocke County victims of mistreatment living in long-term facilities including nursing homes in Newport.
+Our network of attorneys fights aggressively on behalf of Cocke County victims of mistreatment living in long-term facilities including nursing homes in Newport.